Alfresco/docs-alfresco/content-services/latest/admin/content-stores.md

 #### Content encryption overview

-Use this information to understand Alfresco Content Services implementation of content encryption using the Encrypted content store.
+Use this information to understand Content Services implementation of content encryption using the Encrypted content store.

 >**Important:** Once you make the decision to use Encrypted content store for content encryption, it is irrevocable.
 This is because when a document is written to this content store, it is encrypted.
 If you decide to revert to an unencrypted content store, the content cannot be decrypted.

->**Important:** If Encrypted content store is enabled on an existing or upgraded Alfresco Content Services installation, only new content will be encrypted but any existing content will not be encrypted.
+>**Important:** If Encrypted content store is enabled on an existing or upgraded Content Services installation, only new content will be encrypted but any existing content will not be encrypted.

 **Cryptography process**